nuelkaiser/alx-system_engineering-devops/0x01-shell_permissions/README.md

-fist script made to switch user
+1. script to switch users